Oily Scalp But Dry Ends? Try This

 1. Find the Right Hair Brush

 As simple as it sounds, switching out your hairbrush could completely transform your dry and damaged hair by making use of your hair's natural oils.
-Brush your mane with a boar bristle brush, which is made up of a mixture of nylon and boar bristles.
+Brush your mane with a bristle brush, which is made up of a mixture of nylon bristles.
 This type of brush can help reduce breakage and evenly distribute the natural oils at the root along the hair shaft — your dry ends will love it!

 2. Choose the Right Shampoo